nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: G3XPNWTSWy4
+  video: GGM3j3EnSy0
   islive: true
   pinned: true
-  title: Sunday Stream - 26th September 2021
+  title: Sunday Stream - 10th October 2021
-  intro: Our service this week is led by Jon Sibley with a talk by Jibu Varghese
+  intro: Our service this week is led by Jon Sibley with a talk by Dave Shackleton
     and we'll be livestreaming it at 10.30am.
   showsection: true
 ---